 Realizing your PC, Mac, or laptop might be infected with a virus or malware (malicious software) is worrying, but with careful and decisive action, removing a virus is quicker and easier than you might think.

-How do I detect a virus?
+How do I detect a virus on a Windows PC?

-- A very slow running computer
+- A very slow-running computer

-Any one of these symptoms might be caused by a virus.
+Any one of these symptoms might be caused by a virus or a different kind of malware.
 If you’re experiencing two or three of them at the same time, that’s a strong indication that you’ve got a virus.
-If you haven't already, download an antivirus program now.
-(You can download free antivirus from AVG and have it running in just a few minutes.)
+That said, a lot of modern malware, like spyware and cryptominers, go out of their way to stay as hidden as possible.

 #1 Remove the virus

-- Step 1: Enter Safe Mode
+Step 1: Enter Safe Mode

-- Step 2: Delete Temporary Files
+Step 2: Delete temporary files

-- Scroll through the Files To Delete list, and choose Temporary Files
+- Scroll through the “Files to delete” list, and choose Temporary files.
+Click OK.

-- Step 3: Download a Virus Scanner
+Step 3: Download a Virus Scanner

 There are two types of scanners that can detect and delete computer viruses and malware: real-time and on-demand:

-- A real-time scanner, like AVG AntiVirus FREE, scans for viruses in the background while you’re using your computer.
+- A real-time scanner like AVG AntiVirus FREE scans for viruses in the background while you’re using your computer.

-Even if you can’t connect to the internet you might still be able to download Microsoft Safety Scanner because you started up your computer in Safe Mode with Networking.
+Even if you can’t connect to the internet, you might still be able to download Microsoft Safety Scanner because you started up your computer in Safe Mode with Networking.

-- Step 4: Run a Virus Scan
+Step 4: Run a Virus Scan

 Run the on-demand scanner first, then your real-time scanner.
-One of them should be able to identify the virus and remove it.
-But running both scanners increases your odds of success.
+One of them should be able to identify the virus and remove it, but running both scanners increases your odds of success.